 On both watches you get a choice of either 38mm (272 x 340 pixel) or 42mm (312 x 390 pixel) screens, though the Series 2 display is substantially brighter.

-Opt for the Series 2 watch and you get the option of a woven nylon band, Nike Sport band or Hermès strap on top of the original sport band.
+Opt for the Series 2 watch and you get the option of a woven nylon band, Nike Sport band (there's an Apple Watch Nike+ special edition (opens in new tab)) or Hermès strap on top of the original sport band.
 There are also stainless steel or ceramic cases available if you're willing to pay extra, so bear that extra choice in mind.

 For the actual watch body, though, the differences are minimal - just some extra brightness on the Series 2, plus harder sapphire crystal screens if you go for a stainless steel or ceramic case.
 The Series 2 is a little heavier too.